virajut/k8-test-data/README.md

   - K8 Pod type 2
      - On arrival in MQ, download the original zip file from Minio.
 Unzip it.
      - Create a folder, with name as GUID or hash.
-     - Do malicious check from virustotal.
+     - Do malicious check from virustotal. (will be handled through K8 POD type 2.1 )
-     - Send the file to Glasswall Icap rebuild service.
+     - Send the file to Glasswall Icap rebuild service. (will be handled through K8 POD type 2.2 )
      - Download the virustotal report.
      - Download GW icap xml report and rebuild file
      - Make a zip of the folder with same name as folder name.